 Minimal if any blood loss

-A very small incision is made in the upper thigh or arm (see above for a size comparison).
+A very small needle stick is made in the upper thigh or arm (see above for a size comparison).
 A local anesthetic is used to numb the area.

 Using an x-ray imaging method called fluoroscopy, your interventional radiologist will insert a very thin catheter–thinner than pencil lead–into your uterine arteries.